daniel89mk/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](retiring_titles.png)

 * Now, Bobby was able to retrieve the employees eligible for the mentorship program.
-  * Retrieved the information by filtering the employees to current employees and the birth date to the year of 1965: Total of 1,549 employees
+  * Retrieved the information by filtering the employees to current employees and the birth date to the year of 1965:
+  * Total of 1,549 employees

 ![mentorship_eligibility](mentorship_eligibility.png)

 # Summary

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+72,458 roles will be retiring so we need to fill as many as 70,000 roles.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+There are not enough qualified, retirement-ready employees.
+We only have 1,529 employees who are eligible to join the mentorship program.